s-just/HandwrittenDigitsGan/README.md

 # HandwrittenDigitsGan
 An example GAN that generates digits using the MNIST database and PyTorch

-A link the Google Colab notebook is provided.
+A link to the Google Colab notebook is provided